aaronbloomfield/ccc/hws/intro/index.md

 bytes (characters) of that hash for brevity.

-## Requirements
+### Requirements

 Since this can be done in any programming language, you will have to write a shell script (described below) so that we can call your code.
-While the shell script is described below, the particular function to be implemented is `shown like this` in the requirements below.
+While the shell script is described below, the particular function -- called the mode -- to be implemented is `shown like this` in the requirements below.
 That function will be the first command line parameter provided to the program, and any additional command line parameters are specified below.
-For example, to generate a wallet, you would call `java CMoney wallet.txt` or `python3 cmoney.py wallet.txt`.
-Note that these actual calls are in the shell script, described below.
+For example, to generate a wallet, you would call `java CMoney generate wallet.txt` or `python3 cmoney.py generate wallet.txt`.
+We are going to be using the same command-line parameters (here, `generate wallet.txt`) to both your source code and the shell script.

 **Output:** Each command below should print out EXACTLY ONE LINE to standard output indicating the success (or failure) of the command.
-It will make your life much easier if this one line is from the source code.

 The requirements are: